hesharon/react-carousel/README.md

 - If we're at index 0, reset the array so that the first element of the original array is at the end, and the last element of the original array is at the beginning.
 Set current index to the last index of the original array
 [3 (current), 1, 2, 3] ----> [3, 1, 2, 3 (current), 1]

+This is where I learned how to do infinite scrolling from (Read this and then the Github repo attached): https://atomizedobjects.com/blog/react/create-a-react-carousel-using-react-hooks/